unmnn/CluReAL/README.md

 <!-- badges: end -->

-‘CluReAL’ is a port of the Python implementation of the algorithm ‘CluReAL.v2’, which is designed improve an existing clustering solution by splitting multimodal clusters, merging akin clusters, and marking tiny or low-density clusters as outliers (noise).
+‘CluReAL’ is a port of the Python implementation of the algorithm ‘CluReAL.v2’, which is designed to improve an existing clustering solution by splitting multimodal clusters, merging akin clusters, and marking tiny or low-density clusters as outliers (noise).
 Additionally, symbolic key ideograms can be created to interpret clusters in high-dimensional space.
 The approach is described in detail in the article by Iglesias et al. (2021):
 <https://doi.org/10.1007/s41060-021-00275-z>.

 ## Installation